nodejs/node/GOVERNANCE.md

 ### TSC Meetings

-The TSC meets regularly in a voice conference call.
-The meeting is run by a designated meeting chair approved by the TSC.
-Each meeting is streamed on YouTube.
+The TSC meets in a voice conference call.
+Each year, the TSC elects a chair to run the meetings.
+The TSC streams its meetings for public viewing on YouTube or a similar service.

-Items are added to the TSC agenda which are considered contentious or are modifications of governance, contribution policy, TSC membership, or release process.

-The intention of the agenda is not to approve or review all patches.
+The TSC agenda includes issues that are at an impasse.
+The intention of the agenda is not to review or approve all patches.
+Collaborators review and approve patches on GitHub.
-That should happen continuously on GitHub and be handled by the larger group of Collaborators.

-Any community member or contributor can ask that something be reviewed by the TSC by logging a GitHub issue.
-If consensus-seeking among TSC members fails for a particular issue, it may be added to the TSC meeting agenda by adding the `tsc-agenda` label.
+Any community member can create a GitHub issue asking that the TSC review something.
+If consensus-seeking fails for an issue, a Collaborator may apply the `tsc-agenda` label.
+That will add it to the TSC meeting agenda.

-Prior to each TSC meeting, the meeting chair will share the agenda with members of the TSC.
+Before each TSC meeting, the meeting chair will share the agenda with members of the TSC.
 TSC members can also add items to the agenda at the beginning of each meeting.
 The meeting chair and the TSC cannot veto or remove items.

-The TSC may invite additional persons to participate in a non-voting capacity.
+The TSC may invite people to take part in a non-voting capacity.

-The meeting chair is responsible for ensuring that minutes are taken and that a pull request with the minutes is submitted after the meeting.
+During the meeting, the TSC chair ensures that someone takes minutes.
+After the meeting, the TSC chair ensures that someone opens a pull request with the minutes.

-Due to the challenges of scheduling a global meeting with participants in several time zones, the TSC will seek to resolve as many agenda items as possible outside of meetings using
-[the TSC issue tracker](https://github.com/nodejs/TSC/issues).
+The TSC seeks to resolve as many issues as possible outside meetings using [the TSC issue tracker](https://github.com/nodejs/TSC/issues).
 The process in the issue tracker is:

 * A TSC member opens an issue explaining the proposal/issue and @-mentions
   @nodejs/tsc.
-* After 72 hours, if there are two or more `LGTM`s from other TSC members and no explicit opposition from other TSC members, then the proposal is approved.
+* The proposal passes if, after 72 hours, there are two or more TSC approvals and no TSC opposition.
-* If there are any TSC members objecting, then a conversation ensues until either the proposal is dropped or the objecting members are persuaded.
-If there is an extended impasse, a motion for a vote may be made.
+* If there is an extended impasse, a TSC member may make a motion for a vote.

 ## Collaborator Nominations